Biostatistics, Epidemiology, and Research Design Core

 The BERDC provides consulting services to address a wide range of biostatistical approaches relevant to cancer research.
 This core also offers opportunities to serve as a mentor to DaCCoTA investigators, junior faculty and graduate students.

 Contact Dr. Mark Williamson or login to Pathfinder to schedule a consultation.
 All applicants for DaCCoTA RFAs are required to consult with the Biostatistics, Epidemiology, and Research Design Core prior to submitting their applications.
+Additionally, researchers can submit information on a prospective project's data output by filling out a questionnaire.

 Data Informatics Services